 Risks to Human Rights in the Supply Chain

-Marubeni has established a Basic Supply Chain CSR Policy, which includes respect for human rights in the guidelines, and continues to work diligently to obtain the understanding and cooperation of business partners.
+Marubeni has established a Basic Supply Chain Sustainability Policy, which includes respect for human rights in the guidelines, and continues to work diligently to obtain the understanding and cooperation of business partners.